trungkien1503/hotel_app/README.md

 ## What I got

-I build this app using Ruby on Rails framework as web server.
+I build this app using Ruby on Rails framework as a web server.

 - Crawl hotel data (get and merge data by some simple rules) from provided suppliers
 - Crawling data react dynamically over time when adding/ removing a hotel from 1 of the supplier datasets